GorkemSahin/currency-converter/README.md

 # Currency Converter

 A small web application I developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Users can convert from one currency to another and view statistics about the conversions made so far by all users.
-Notable libraries and tools that were involved are Ant Design, Redux, Saga, Reselect, Axios and Mongoose.
+Notable libraries and tools that were involved are Ant Design, Redux, Saga, Reselect, Axios, Mongoose and Docker.

 A brief demonstration of the application can be seen here: https://youtu.be/skysgXo0L_g